 Sarah Herrington (Cefalu) grew up in Slidell, LA and began swimming for Hurricane Swim Club under “Coach” Ed Kelly in 1997.
 She represented Hurricanes at the State Championships, Sectionals, and Jr National levels while also competing for Northshore High School.
 She represented LA in several Zone Championships and also as Louisiana’s Jr and Sr Athlete Representative at the USA Swimming Conferences her Junior and Senior years in high school.
 Sarah received a swimming scholarship to Clemson University in South Carolina and specialized in the breaststroke, butterfly, and individual medley events.
 While at Clemson, she competed and scored for Clemson all four years at the Atlantic Coast Conference (ACC) Championships, while posting NCAA B and Sr National qualifying times and was selected as a team captain her senior year.
 She also served on the Student-Athlete Advisory Committee (SAAC) representing Swimming and Diving for the University, as well as serving on the ACC SAAC representing Clemson.
 Sarah received her Bachelors degree in Biochemistry after her four years in undergrad competing, and upon graduation was awarded one of five ACC Weaver-James-Corrigan Post-Graduate Scholarships, which she used to go back and receive her Bachelors in Nursing.
 While back in school, she was a volunteer assistant coach for Clemson Swimming and Diving and coached Clemson’s summer swim camps for several summers while in Clemson, which included observing and assisting various successful coaches around the country (now at Tennesse and Kentucky) and assisting with practices among senior national and Olympic Trial Qualifying athletes.
-Sarah is currently a USA Swimming certified coach, and is currently ASCA Level III Education Certified.
-Coach Sarah is also looking forward to obtaining sports training certification to help advance her education out of the pool!
+Sarah is currently a USA Swimming certified coach, and is currently ASCA Level V Education Certified, and III Achievement Certified.
+Coach Sarah is also looking forward to obtaining a sports training certification to help advance her education out of the pool!